 - Brevity and succinctness are essential.
 You are writing to get a specific and discrete point resolved in your favour.
 The tribunal will either be persuaded quickly or not at all.

 - Avoid being overdramatic at all costs.
-There is a good chance that they will rule against you on procedural points and if the reality of compliance with a consequent procedural order is not as disastrous as you have presented, your credibility may suffer.
+There is a good chance that the tribunal will rule against you on procedural points and, if the reality of compliance with a consequent procedural order is not as disastrous as you have presented, your credibility may suffer.

-Thomas K Sprange QC is a partner at King & Spalding.
+Thomas K Sprange QC is the managing partner at King & Spalding.